psychemedia/sin-eater-resources/src/_second_controversy_pt_ii.md

 I'm not sure what tone of voice Hartland had in mind as he suggested that Silvan Evans, despite being a noted philologist, should perhaps hecked the dictionary?
 (Was he aware, I wonder, that Silvan Evans had also embarked on various Welsh dictionary projects?)

 > But I should like to ask: what has he looked for, and how has he looked for it?
-He is himself a lexicographer of distinction ; and he is doubtless acquainted with the work of his predecessor, Owen Pughe.
+He is himself a lexicographer of distinction; and he is doubtless acquainted with the work of his predecessor, Owen Pughe.
 If he will turn to the letter D he will find the word *Diawdlestr* thus defined: "A drinking cup, also a cup full of drink so-called, superstitiously given for the dead, which in some places is called *diawdlyst*, and *cwpan y meirw*"; and *Diawdlyst* is explained as "The give-ale."

 At this point, Hartland admits it wasn't he himself who had made this discovery: